fenago/tableau-fundamentals/lab-guides/md/Lab_14.md

 You\'ve already worked with a similar structure of data in the previous lab, where you experienced the differences of relating tables in the logical layer and the physical layer of the data model.
-Feel free to return to *Chapter 13*, *Understanding the Tableau Data Model, Joins, and Blends*, to review the concepts.

 Well-implemented star schemas are particularly attractive for use in **live connections** because Tableau can improve